Recession can wait as shoppers flock to Olympic mall

-They piled through doors to the 1.8 billion pounds mall in east London when they opened at 8 a.m. on Tuesday, hoping for bargains at the about 250 stores run by brands including Apple, Forever 21 and Superdry.
+They piled through doors to the 1.8 billion pounds ($2.8 billion) mall in east London when they opened at 8 a.m.
+(0700 GMT) on Tuesday, hoping for bargains at the about 250 stores run by brands including Apple , Forever 21 and Superdry .

 "I'm going to do it very cleverly because if I spend now it will save me a lot for the rest of the year because there's a lot of discounts.
 Technically I'm saving money in the long run."